A General Nonlinear Observer Design for Inertial Navigation Systems with Almost Global Stability Guarantees: Introduction

-Despite the effectiveness of traditional Kalman-type filters in integrating multiple sensor inputs, these approaches are limited by their reliance on local linearization, making them sensitive to initial estimation errors and less robust under nonlinear dynamics \cite{ReedJesse , multiple0trakingKim2022, EKF0Marina0application0Zhao}.
+Despite the effectiveness of traditional Extended Kalman-type filters in fusing multiple sensor inputs, these approaches are limited by their reliance on local linearization, making them sensitive to initial estimation errors and less robust under nonlinear dynamics \cite{ReedJesse , multiple0trakingKim2022, EKF0Marina0application0Zhao}.
 Invariant Kalman filters \cite{barrau2017invariant,barrau2018invariant} have emerged as a reliable and generic solution, providing local asymptotic stability while overcoming some of the challenges faced by traditional methods.
-Besides, recent research has focused on developing nonlinear deterministic observers that offer stronger stability guarantees and are better suited for handling the nonlinearities inherent in INS applications, see for example \cite{mahony2008nonlinear,izadi2014rigid,zlotnik2016nonlinear, bryne2017nonlinear,Berkane_Automatica_2021, Wang_TAC_2022}.
+Recent research has focused on nonlinear deterministic observers that provide stronger stability guarantees and are well-suited for handling the nonlinearities inherent in INS applications (see, \textit{e.g.,} \cite{mahony2008nonlinear, izadi2014rigid, zlotnik2016nonlinear, bryne2017nonlinear, Berkane_Automatica_2021, Wang_TAC_2022}).
+While most nonlinear observer designs for INS are tailored to specific sensor configurations, limiting their applicability to a predefined set of measurements, some efforts have been made toward more general frameworks.
+In particular, \cite{Berkane_Automatica_2021} proposes a unified approach that accommodates generic position measurements but only in the inertial frame.